MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 Many Java applications and frameworks use these libraries directly or transitively, which leads to version conflicts.
 To resolve version conflict happens, package manager picks a single version, which is may be incompatible with some components.
 Check out [Maven](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) and [Gradle](https://docs.gradle.org/current/userguide/dependency_resolution.html) documentation for dependency version resolution.

-Incompatibility on APIs level results in runtime exceptions [NoClassDefFoundError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoClassDefFoundError.html), [NoSuchMethodError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoSuchMethodError.html), or other [LinkageError](https://docs.oracle.com/javase/8/docs/api/java/lang/LinkageError.html).
+When an incompatibility is encountered, it results in a runtime failure such as [NoClassDefFoundError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoClassDefFoundError.html), [NoSuchMethodError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoSuchMethodError.html), or other [LinkageError](https://docs.oracle.com/javase/8/docs/api/java/lang/LinkageError.html).
 Not all libraries strictly follow [Semantic Versioning](https://semver.org/) and breaking changes sometimes happen within the same major version.

-Behavior changes are more subtle and don't have common symptoms.

 ## Troubleshooting